NIT-Administrative-Systems/DataHub-Docs/producers/checklist.md

 Once the data steward approves your request **via the Web Request Workflow**, please complete the following items:

 - **Submit firewall requests**
+    * **If this it the first DataHub service built for your target database (see [existing services](../consumers/services)):**
        * You need to submit any necessary Firewall Requests for connecting to your target database from DataHub:
            * Dev/Test: request access for source address 10.28.192.160/27
            * Prod: request access for source address 10.28.196.160/27
+    * **If DataHub services already exist for your target database:**
+      * You do not need to submit firewall requests for connecting to your target database from DataHub.
 - **Create Apigee Proxy**
     * <a :href="$withBase('/datahub-customer-starter.zip')" download>Download DataHub Starter Proxy</a> for Apigee.
     * <a :href="$withBase('/DataHub_UserSetUpDoc.docx')" download>Download DataHub Documentation for Developers</a> which includes step-by-step instructions on the Apigee setup on page 12-16.